-David Bowie died of liver cancer in 2016.
+David Bowie died of liver cancer in 2016 after decades of drug and alcohol abuse.
 Liver disease is most associated with alcohol, so did David Bowie get liver cancer from drinking too much?

 Primary liver cancer, the kind David Bowie had, is rare and most often linked to cirrhosis of the liver, typically caused by heavy drinking over a long time.
 But unhealthy eating or hepatitis B and C have also been linked to cirrhosis.